 Golden beets were still something I hadn’t come across until relatively recently, though, and I still don’t see them that often.
-However I do make a point of enjoying them more as beetroot rather than in things, as I might with the more common purple ones, as they have a lovely flavor that is that bit milder, less earthy and sweeter than your regular beetroot.
+However I do make a point of enjoying them as a vegetable in themselves rather than in things, as I might with the more common purple ones.
+They have a lovely flavor that is that bit milder, less earthy and sweeter than your regular beet.
 They were the perfect thing to add in with the new potatoes I had in this salad.

 Golden beet, green bean and new potato salad